rrohitramsen/ems/README.md

 1. It should be able to adapt to any kind of entity with minimal code changes
 2. Adding, removing, modifying the attributes of an entity should be simple

+## Benifits
+1. Reduce developement effort by 60% becuase the developer only need to give service implmenetation.
+Rest of controller, log, swagger docs, workflow will be take care by the framework.
+2. Enforces rest best practices.

 ## Basic Entity